Aleedzshx/-InvoiceGenerator-/README.md

-# -InvoiceGenerator-Python-
+# -InvoiceGenerator-

-📌 Description
+**📌 Description**

-This project generates invoices in PDF format using Python, Jinja2, HTML/CSS, and wkhtmltopdf.
+This project generates invoices in PDF format using Python, Jinja2, pdfkit, HTML/CSS, and wkhtmltopdf.
 It simulates virtual store billing, displaying products, subtotals, and totals with custom styling.
 Ideal for learning automation, dynamic templating, and applied web design.

-🚀 Technologies
+**🚀 Technologies**

 - Python 3.9+
 - Jinja2